|

 eyes heavier and your heart lighter.
 It was

-that relationship, borne from long Jersey
+that relationship, born from long Jersey

 Shore summers, which first piqued my interest